The following, in no particular order but grouped into two categories, are questions we are frequently asked, with their answers:

 II-10-Q. What do you mean by “good standing” ?

-A. You are not in good standing with McKee Scholars: (1) if your school states you are not in good standing, or (2) if you have more than one consecutive semester on probation, or (3) if your cumulative GPA is not at least 2.0 at the end of each Spring semester.
+A. You are not in good standing with McKee Scholars: (1) if your school states you are not in good standing, or (2) if you have more than one consecutive semester on probation, or (3) if your cumulative GPA is not at least 2.0 at the end of each school year.

 II-11-Q. What do you mean by “full time”?

-A. Taking not less than 12 credit hours for the semester.
+A. Taking at least 12 credit hours (or equivalent) for the semester.

 II-12-Q. Transcripts are expensive.
 Why do I have to keep sending grade reports?